openstack/ansible-hardening/doc/source/benefits.rst

 Security benefits FAQ
 =====================

-The openstack-ansible-security role provides hardened security configurations for the host operating system as well as many common system services.
+The ansible-hardening role provides hardened security configurations for the host operating system as well as many common system services.

 Why should this role be applied to a system?